SonderMindOrg/change_healthcare-eligibility/README.md

 # ChangeHealthcare::Eligibility

-This Ruby Gems provides the automatically generated swagger code for the [Change Healthcare Eligibility API](https://developers.changehealthcare.com/api/Eligibility/v3).
+This Ruby Gem provides the automatically generated swagger code for the [Change Healthcare Eligibility API](https://developers.changehealthcare.com/api/Eligibility/v3).
 It also provides a wrapper that makes making requests a bit easier by caching and re-fetching authorization information.

 ## Installation